 Again, these issues are rare.
 Most women are able to have immediate breast reconstruction without any difficulties.
 Surgical delays usually only happen if you have high blood pressure, are overweight, or smoke.
 You might also have to wait if your surgeon finds that the skin and tissues on your chest aren’t strong enough or need pre-surgery treatment.

 Dr. Koger will go over all of the available options with you to help you to make an informed decision.

-Breast reconstruction surgery involves complex planning that takes into account a variety of factors, including the cause of breast loss or change, the type of chest alteration and your current health.
+Breast reconstruction surgery involves complex planning that takes into account a variety of factors, including the cause of breast loss or change, the type of chest alteration, and your current health.
 The timing of reconstruction surgery depends greatly on these factors.
-For example, if you have a mastectomy, the optimal time to perform the reconstructive procedure is usually the same day right after the mastectomy, referred to as Immediate reconstruction may yield a more natural result, reduce costs and reduce overall healing time.
-Of course, sometimes there are factors which prevent surgeons from performing both mastectomy and the reconstructive procedure on the same day.
+For example, if you have a mastectomy, the optimal time to perform the reconstructive procedure is usually the same day right after the mastectomy.
+This is referred to as immediate reconstruction, and it may yield a more natural result, reduce costs, and reduce overall healing time.
+Of course, sometimes there are factors which prevent surgeons from performing both a mastectomy and the reconstructive procedure on the same day.
 In those cases, the reconstruction is performed later on a delayed basis.

 Please inform Dr. Koger if you’ve had any past reactions to anesthesia or other medications.
 We use general anesthesia during the surgery.
 If Dr. Koger must perform follow-up procedures, we use general or local anesthesia as dictated by the type of procedure and the time it typically takes to complete that type of procedure.